mocaplatform/moca-ios-sdk/README.md

 Who is MOCA SDK for?
 --------------------

 The MOCA SDK is targeted to iOS app developers willing to add iBeacon-awareness, geofence-tracking and analytics to their apps and deploy proximity experiences from the MOCA cloud.
-It is also targeted to developers that need to track behavioral data from their apps in order to better understand the mobile users.
+It is also targeted to developers that need to learn behavioral data from their apps in order to better understand the mobile users.

 Key Features